2sic/2sxc-docs/2sxc Docs Generator/basics/configuration/index.md

 ### Content-Type Configuration

 Each Content-Type has [Content-Type Configuration](xref:Basics.Data.ContentTypes.Index) with the description, icon and more.

-_Since ca. 2sxc 6.0_
+The Configuration can be multi-language.

 ### Content-Type Settings and Resources.

-There are no Content-Type settings or resources, but the Configuration can be multi-language.
+There are no Content-Type settings or resources.

 ---